webpack-contrib/eslint-loader/README.md

 ##### `emitWarning` (default: `false`)

 Loader will always return warnings if option is set to `true`.
+If you're using hot module replacement, you may wish to enable this in development, or else updates will be skipped when there's an eslint error.

 #### `quiet` (default: `false`)